ankitects/anki-manual/src/searching.md

 ### Raw input

 Text preceded by certain keywords (like `re:`) will be treated as raw input.
-That is, the charcters listed above largely lose their special meaning.
+That is, the characters listed above largely lose their special meaning.
 In such a context, only a minimum of escaping is required to prevent ambiguity:

 - `"` must be escaped.